-Soil nutrient concentrations (NH4+ and NO3-) and N transformations
+Soil water content, nutrient concentrations (NH4+ and NO3-, and N transformations

+To determine soil water content, 50 – 100 g of soil (wet weight) were placed in a drying oven at 105C until dry soil reached a constant mass (~ 48 hours).
+Gravimetric water content was calculated as the change in mass divided by final dry mass (soil methods book).
 Soil nutrient concentration and N transformations were conducted according to Holtgrieve and Schindler 2009.
 Briefly, to determine the initial NH4+ and NO3- concentrations, subsamples (10-12 g wet weight) of sieved soils were extracted within 48 hours of collection in 100 ml of 2 M potassium chloride (KCl) (Hart et al. 1994).
-Soil extracts were shaken for 60 s then left to settle for 24-48 h before being filtered through Whatman #1 paper filters pre-leached with 100 ml of KCl.
+Soil extracts were shaken for 60 s then left to settle for 24 h before being filtered through Whatman #1 paper filters pre-leached with 100 ml of KCl.
 Approximately 8 ml of filtered extracts were frozen and later analyzed colorimetrically for NH4+ and NO3- with an Alpkem Flow Solution IV (OI Analytical, College Station, TX, USA).
 All leftover filtered extracts were frozen and stored for inorganic nitrogen stable isotope analysis.
-A second 10-12 g soil subsample was incubated aerobically in the dark for 15 days at 12-16C prior to extraction with KCl as above, and 8ml subsamples were frozen and stored for colormetric analysis.
-Net mineralization calculated as the change in inorganic N concentration (NH4+ and NO3-) divided by the incubation duration, while net nitrification was calculated as the change in NO3- concentration over the incubation duration.
+A second 10-12 g soil subsample was incubated aerobically in the dark for 15 days at ~20C prior to extraction with KCl as above, and 8ml subsamples were similarly frozen and stored for colormetric analysis.
+Net mineralization calculated as the change in inorganic N concentration (NH4+ and NO3-) divided by the incubation duration, while net nitrification was calculated as the change in NO3- concentration over the incubation duration (Hart 1994).

 Stable isotope analysis